 Another TV provider OnLime (Rostelcom) offers packages starting with a basic 129 channels priced at RUB 320 per month.
 They offer packages that include English language channels.

 As for TV cable connections, Akado is a leader with its basic 95 channels for RUB 300 per month.
-It must be noted that all three companies have broadband packages including television, internet, and telephone at various affordable prices.
+All three companies have broadband packages including television, internet, and telephone at various affordable prices.
 These also allow you to listen to Russian radio.

 Most apartments in major cities will already have these services installed.
 However, if a new tenant or owner wants to change providers, the application can be completed online, by telephone or visiting the company’s office.
 Approximately five to seven working days are required for new installations; contracts don’t have a date of duration indicated, so it gives the possibility to cancel with a 10-day notice.
 Bills for Russian television can be paid online, in the offices of the service provider, at designated payment machines or over the phone.